Quality Self Catering, Letton Lodge, Alnmouth

 Air-Sea Rescue Helicopters from nearby Boulmer will often pass by as they fly to, or return from, rescue missions in the North of England and the Scottish Borders - occasionally rescuing foolhardy motorists trying to beat the high tide as they return to the mainland from Lindisfarne.

-And finally, an "out of season" (a few years ago, but it doesn't change significantly) view from Bracken Hill - the Sea, the Beaches (Alnmouth and Warkworth), the River, the Sand Dunes, the Golf Course, the temporary Football Pitch, the Marsh, the fields beyond, stretching towards the East Coast Main Line and Warkworth (you can just see Warkworth Castle on the horizon directly above the Golf Club House), Alnmouth Village, and, to the left of the Church, at the end of the white-fenced path from Marine Road, Letton Lodge.
+And finally, an "out of season" view (a few years ago, but it doesn't change significantly) from Bracken Hill - the Sea, the Beaches (Alnmouth and Warkworth), the River, the Sand Dunes, the Golf Course, the temporary Football Pitch, the Marsh, the fields beyond, stretching towards the East Coast Main Line and Warkworth (you can just see Warkworth Castle on the horizon directly above the Golf Club House), and Alnmouth Village.